 - 4 tbsp Oil

 - 1/2 inch Cinnamon stick

-- Grind the coconut and fennel seeds with little water to a fine paste and keep aside.Dry roast the garam masala ingredients.
+- In a mixer grinder, grind the coconut and fennel seeds with little water to a fine paste and keep aside.Dry roast the garam masala ingredients.
 Cool and grind to a fine powder.
 Set aside.

 - Heat the oil in kadai.
 Add the powdered masala, ginger-garlic paste and curry leaves and stir for few seconds.

 - Saute the onions till brown in the tempered oil.
 Add the cubed tapioca with little salt and let them cook for a couple of min.